 - Better World Books to have them shipped to people around the world.

-- Contact used book stores for what they accept.
+- Contact used book stores and libraries for what they accept.

 - Women Only: Dress for Success accept donations of professional and business attires and accessories to promote economic independence of women.